 The C-8080 WZ may be “just” an 8-megapixel camera, but it would be a mistake to think its scans are substandard.
 As mentioned in this 35mmc article, I once exhibited and sold 16×20 prints taken with a 0.8MP camera!
 So one can actually do a lot with the 8080 WZ’s 8MP files.

-In fact, I bought the camera from an image-quality expert who exhibited stunning prints of its files.
-And when he originally purchased the camera, he felt that no other digital he tested bested the 8080 WZ’s color fidelity and edge-to-edge image quality.
-Today, with online asking prices close to $300 (and people paying nearly $100 for it), the camera still seems to command respect.
+In fact, I bought the camera from a good friend who is an image-quality expert and obtained stunning 16×20 prints from its files.
+He still feels that no other digital camera he tested had a better lens.
+Today, with online asking prices close to $300 (and people paying nearly $100 for it), the C-8080 WZ still seems to command respect.

 When “camera-scanning” first began to gain steam, we tried “scanning” 35mm B&W negatives on a light table using a Canon SD1100is P&S camera in macro mode atop a length of cardboard tube (spray-painted matte black on the inside), inverting and cleaning up the image with a quick edit in Photoshop Elements.
 Worked a treat!